abdi-a/abdi-a/README.md

-## Hi I’m Full Stack Developer with foundation React and Node js.
+## Hi I’m Full Stack Developer with foundation on React and Node js.

 ## 🌐 Socials: